cyberbotics/webots-doc/reference/camera.md

 item in `Robot` menu.

 It is also possible to show the camera image in an external window by double-clicking on it.
-After doing it, the overlay disappears and the new window pops up.
+After doing it, the overlay disappears and a new window pops up.
 Then, after closing the window, the overlay will be automatically restored.